nlpatunt/sgrades/README.md

-## BESESR: Benchmark for Summative Evaluation of Student Responses
+## 🧠 BESESR: Benchmark for Summative Evaluation of Student Responses
-## 📚 Datasets Overview

-This project uses multiple open-source datasets focused on **automated scoring of long-form student responses**.
-Below is a summary of the key datasets included so far.
+This project leverages multiple open-source datasets to benchmark **automated scoring of long-form and short-form student responses**.
+Below is a summary of the key datasets currently used in this benchmark.

 ---

 ### 🔹 [ASAP-AES](https://www.kaggle.com/competitions/asap-aes/data)
-- **Task**: Essay scoring (grades 7–10)
+- **Task**: Essay scoring for students in grades 7–10
-- **Response type**: Long essays
+- **Response type**: Long-form essays (multi-paragraph)
-- **Score range**: 0–6 or 0–12 depending on prompt
+- **Score range**: 0–6 or 0–12 depending on the prompt
 - **Example**:

 ```json
 {
   "essay_id": 21112,